LaurentNevou/Q_Schrodinger1D_multiband_ZB/README.md

 -> The Scanning/Shooting method using the Euler approach

+Various models (1band, 2bands, 3bands and 6 bands in Kane or Luttinger approach) are available.

 A database of the most common semiconductor III-V , IV-IV and II-VI is provided and can be adjusted.

 A strain model is included.